Diz138/PL-2021-2022-xPvsPoints/README.md

 I also want to include an animation of each team and their table position over each Matchweek.
 This would be an entirely different plot, but using the same data.
 I do not know if I have time for this.
 In my schedule I am putting time to it, but I do not really have an estimate as to how hard creating my first viz will be so I am trying to be optimistic.

 ## Milestones

-Week 7 - Modify line type and scrape more data for future interactions

-Week 8 - Add interactive dropdown button for each PL team

-Week 9 - Add table in graph for each PL team

-Week 10 - Modify background and margins to make visualiztion look pretty and finalize

-Week 11 - Team interaction for each dot to see who was the team's opponent that matchweek
+Week 11 - Logo interaction as buttons to choose which team to visaulize

-Week 12 - Axes, scatter/lineplot, color of 2nd viz
+Week 12 - Adding map visaulization in as the intro viz or add in hovering legend (depending on what feedback I receive)

-Week 13 - Animation of 2nd viz
+Week 13 - Finalizing sizing, fonts, colors, and spacing.

-Week 14 - Finalize visualizations
+Week 14 - Finalize anything else necessary